sauravraghuvanshi/azure-docs-powershell/Az/Az.ManagedServices/New-AzManagedServicesDefinition.md

 ```

 ### -Description
-The description of the Registration Definition.
+The description of the registration definition.

 ```yaml
 Type: System.String